47degrees/arrow-architecture/src/main/ank/README.md

 ## Don't throw exceptions

+^ Most people getting started with FP start with these data types.
+Try And Either<Throwable, ?> are isomorphic

-When you are learning FP one leans toward using exception-free but blocking `Try` and `Either` like types.
+When learn FP we usually start with exception-free but synchronous `Try` and `Either` like types.

 ```kotlin:ank
 import arrow.core.*